calfoy/meiyingw.github.io/_pages/about.md

 - (with Selin Kesebir & Katharina Schmid).
 Self-reinforcing reminders. *Data collection*

 - (with Katharina Schmid).
-When and why do people underestimate the effect of undesirable precedents? *Data collecation*
+When and why do people underestimate the effect of undesirable precedents? *Data collection*

 - (with Daisung Jang & Jeffrey Loewenstein).
 Information ambiguity in negotiations. *Data collection*